Inpatient vs Outpatient Drug Rehab

 4. Relapse Prevention Strategies:

-• Outpatient Focus: Work on identifying potential triggers for relapse, and develop strategies to manage cravings and stress.
+• Outpatient Focus: Work on identifying potential triggers for relapse and developing strategies to manage cravings and stress.
 Focus on coping mechanisms to deal with challenging situations and strengthen resilience against relapse.

 5. Mindfulness and Stress Reduction Techniques: